thatdor/learngit/Readme.txt

 Git
-trying to learn git with a empty repository
+trying to learn git with a empty repository... add a line for changing.